Hello 6th grade parents and students! Below you can find information and documents relating to band at Cuthbertson Middle School for next year.

 - Students must be evaluated to see which instrument will be the best for them.
 They will come home with a blue sheet recommending the instrument that will be the best fit for them.
 This will take place during the school day.
 Any student who is absent can be evaluated on BAND REGISTRATION DAY.

-- 6TH GRADE BAND REGISTRATION DAY- Stop by and reserve a premium instrument!
+- 6TH GRADE BAND REGISTRATION DAY- Saturday April 28th.
+Stop by at any session either 10AM, 11AM, or Noon and reserve a premium instrument!

 - Please visit www.cuthbertsonband.org for more information regarding band classes – including frequently asked questions and important information.
 In addition, interested band families can pre-register for 6th grade band classes and indicate their instrument choice – this will help us in providing a faster enrollment process during BAND REGISTRATION DAY.